Mental Health Facilities Helena, MT

 Shodair Childrens Hospital

-Shodair Childrens Hospital is a mental health clinic in Helena, Montana, located at 2755 Colonial Drive, 59601.
-Shodair Childrens Hospital offers outpatient treatment, partial hospitalization/day treatment and residential treatment.
-Shodair Childrens Hospital provides trauma therapy, dialectical behavior therapy and group therapy to children / adolescents.
+Shodair Childrens Hospital is a mental health facility in Helena, MT, located at 2755 Colonial Drive, 59601 zip code area.
+Shodair Childrens Hospital provides partial hospitalization/day treatment, residential treatment and outpatient treatment.
+Shodair Childrens Hospital provides psychotropic medication, trauma therapy and group therapy to children / adolescents.
 Shodair Childrens Hospital also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Shodair Childrens Hospital include case management, family psychoeducation and suicide prevention services.
+Additional services offered by Shodair Childrens Hospital consist of education services, case management and family psychoeducation.

 Learn More